konfound-project/konfound/joss-paper/paper.md

     ## To consider other predictors of interest, consider setting `test_all` to
     ## TRUE.

-The output indicates that in order to invalidate the inference that `peop80` has an effect on `water81` using statistical significance as a threshold (e.g., p=.05), an omitted variable would have to be correlated at 0.52 with `peop80` and 0.52 with `water81`, conditioning on observed covariates.
-Correspondingly, the impact of an omitted variable as defined in [@frank2000] must be 0.52 X 0.52 = 0.27.
+The output indicates that in order to invalidate the inference that `peop80` has an effect on `water81` using statistical significance as a threshold (e.g., *p* = .05), an omitted variable would have to be correlated at 0.520 with `peop80` and 0.520 with `water81`, conditioning on observed covariates.
+Correspondingly, the impact of an omitted variable as defined in [@frank2000] must be 0.520 X 0.520 = 0.270.

 ## *RIR example for linear models fit with lm()*